ChiCubed/InformaticsNotes/chapter2.md

 How do I use this to find $$2^x$$?
 You can find `1<<x`, which evaluates to $$2^x$$.

 (By the way, bit shifting is usually faster than multiplication or division.
 So if you're timing out by a couple nanoseconds, go ahead and replace all instances of `x*2` with `(x<<1)`.)

+## `sort` and `random_shuffle`

+Sometimes you will be given all of the input before your program begins executing.
+It is occasionally a good idea to sort this input, as this may make it faster to process later.
+The function `std::sort` (defined in header `<algorithm>`) sorts an input array `arr` as follows: `std::sort(arr, arr+arr_length);`.

+In other problems where the order of input is not important, it is a good idea to randomise the input.
+If your solution is timing out but only slightly on some larger test cases, it is a good idea to try randomising the input.
+The function `std::random_shuffle` (defined in header `<algorithm>`) can shuffle an input array `arr` as follows: `std::random_shuffle(arr, arr+arr_length);`.